myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-compatibility-dot-net-core-three.md

 +++
 date = "2019-10-02T13:11:12+12:00"
-description = "Upgrading multi-tenancy to .NET Core 3.0" title = "Migrating multi-tenancy to .NET Core 3.0" subtitle = "How to make the multi-tenant solution compatible with .NET Core 3.0" url = "/multi-tenancy-compatibility-dot-net-core-three" tags = ["guide", "azure", "dot net core", "multitenant"] summary = ".NET Core 3.0 is out and our 4 part multi-tenancy series is already out of date!
+description = "Upgrading multi-tenancy to .NET Core 3.1" title = "Migrating multi-tenancy to .NET Core 3.1 (LTS)" subtitle = "How to make the multi-tenant solution compatible with .NET Core 3.1" url = "/multi-tenancy-compatibility-dot-net-core-three" tags = ["guide", "azure", "dot net core", "multitenant"] summary = ".NET Core 3.1 is out and it's a LTS release.
+Our 4 part multi-tenancy series is already out of date!
 Here we'll cover off the breaking changes and the updates we need to make."
 +++

+> **2019-12-03: Updated blog post from .NET 3.0 to .NET Core 3.1 which is a LTS release**

 ## Introduction

+Since writing our [multi-tenancy mini-series](/multi-tenant-asp-dot-net-core-application-tenant-resolution) based on .NET Core 2.2, [.NET Core 3.1](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/) has come along and [is a long term supported (LTS) release](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
+This post covers off all the changes you need to complete to make our mini-series compatible with your shiny new .NET Core 3.1 web application.

+## Fix for custom service provider

+The custom service provider is used to support tenant specific containers as descripted [in Part 2 of the mini-series](/multi-tenant-asp-dot-net-core-application-tenant-containers).

 ASP.NET Core 3 has removed the ability to return a service provider from the `ConfigureServices` method, if you upgrade a project to ASP.NET Core 3 then our solution will give you a nice not supported exception on start up